anonymous-attack/query_free_graph_attack/README.md

 We provide the evaluation codes of node-level attack and graph-level attack here.

 ### Node-level Attack
 For node-level attack, we perform our attack strategy to the node classification task.
-We evaluate on three real-world datasets Cora-ML, Citeseer and Polblogs.
 Our setting is the poisoning attack, where the target models are retrained after perturbations.
 We use GCN, Node2vec and Label Propagation as the target models to attack.

-If you want to attack GCN, you can run ```evaluation/eval_gcn.py```.
-If you want to attack Node2vec, you can run ```evaluation/eval_emb.py```.
-If you want to attack Label Propagation, you can run ```evaluation/eval_lp.py```.
+#### Datasets
+We evaluate on three real-world datasets Cora-ML, Citeseer and Polblogs.
+The preprocessed version is given in ```data``` directory where dataset is in ```npz``` format.

 #### Evaluation Script
 If you want to attack GCN, you can run ```evaluation/eval_gcn.py```.
 The help information of the evaluation script is listed as follows: